 (2) A student enrolled in this combined degree course must complete all requirements of the 42620 Master of Economics (ID 52), subject to any restrictions specified in these rules.

-(3) Students may choose to undertake up to two minors from any undergraduate degree, provided the student will be able to complete all nomintaed majors and minors within the 120 credit points of the undergraduate course component.
+(3) Students may choose to undertake an additional major and/or up to two minors from any undergraduate degree, provided the student will be able to complete all nominated majors and minors within 192 credit points.

 10.(1) This course has the following exit award:

 - Bachelor of Economics